aragon/hack/docs/apm.md

 At the repo level, each repo can have **its own rules** that govern **how new versions can be published** using the aragonOS [Access Control List](/docs/acl-intro.html).
 This allows for setting up different types of processes depending on the importance of the repo or the nature of the upgrade (major, minor or patch).

-Both APM Registries and APM Repos are built as Aragon apps, and together, form a Decentralized Autonomous Organization (DAO) backed by [aragonOS](/docs/aragonos-intro.html).
+Both APM Registries and APM Repos are built as Aragon apps and together form a Decentralized Autonomous Organization (DAO) backed by [aragonOS](/docs/aragonos-intro.html).
 Because of this, any aragonOS-compatible application could be installed to help govern the process for creating and updating repos in each APM instance, greatly expanding the possibilities.

 ![](https://blog.aragon.org/content/images/2018/08/0_THgdT5gn4P-WjT3d.png)